Help with utility bills or rent to avoid eviction

 Once you log in, you will get an email message with a link to complete step 2.

-Step Two – After you receive your email notice, log in to the link shown in the email to apply for this service (pay your past-due bills).
+Step 2 – After you receive your email notice, log in to the link shown in the email to apply for this service (pay your past-due bills).